 The difference between credit reports and credit scores

 Credit scores can give lenders and creditors an idea of your ability to pay your bills on time and how much risk you represent as a borrower.
 The information used to calculate your credit score comes from your credit report.

-On the other hand, credit reports are the source of your credit score, as these show your credit history, payment history and the current state of your accounts.
+As these show your credit history, payment history and the current state of your accounts.

 Credit report vs. credit score

 Credit reports and credit scores are commonly confused.
 Here are the key differences between them:

 |A detailed statement of your credit history||A three-digit number that typically ranges between 300 and 850|